 - American Journalism Project, board member, without compensation

-Heather Comer Yun, MD, FACP, FIDSA, a board certified internist and infectious disease specialist, is an active duty Colonel in the United States Air Force.
-She is a Professor of Medicine at the Uniformed Services University of the Health Sciences, and Adjunct Professor of Medicine and Infectious Diseases at UTHealth San Antonio.
-She currently serves as the Deputy Commander for Medical Services at Brooke Army Medical Center, Joint Base San Antonio-Fort Sam Houston, Texas.
-She is also the Chief of Medical Services for the San Antonio Market of the Defense Health Agency.
+Heather Comer Yun, MD, FACP, FIDSA, a board certified internist and infectious disease specialist, currently serves as the Chief of Staff at South Texas Veterans Health Care System.
+She is a Professor of Medicine at the Uniformed Services University of the Health Sciences and Adjunct Professor of Medicine and Infectious Diseases at UTHealth San Antonio.
+She is a retired United States Air Force colonel and previously served as the Deputy Commander for Medical Services at Brooke Army Medical Center.

 Her active areas of investigation target infections in vulnerable military populations, including combat casualties and basic military trainees.
 Her research has focused on multidrug-resistant bacteria, infection prevention and hospital epidemiology, travel- and deployment-related infections, and respiratory viral infections.
 She has served as Medical Director of Infection Prevention at two referral military hospitals and while deployed to Afghanistan.

-Dr. Yun currently serves on the IDWeek Program Committee and previously served on the ABIM Infectious Disease Board and the Accreditation Council for Graduate Medical Education’s Residency Review Committee for Internal Medicine.
-She is a Fellow of the American College of Physicians and the Infectious Disease Society of America, and has received numerous teaching and leadership awards.
+Dr. Yun is on the Board of Directors for the Infectious Diseases Society of America, and has previously served on the IDWeek Program Committee, the American Board of Internal Medicine Infectious Disease Board, and the Accreditation Council for Graduate Medical Education’s Residency Review Committee for Internal Medicine.
+She is a Fellow of the American College of Physicians and the Infectious Diseases Society of America, and has received numerous teaching and leadership awards.

 Dr. Yun earned her bachelor’s degree at Colorado College and her medical degree at Yale University.
 She completed residency and infectious disease fellowship training at the San Antonio Uniformed Services Health Education Consortium.